 8. Feeding and taking care of Fish

-For starters like I explained earlier, you should use both local and foreign feeds for your fish.
+For starters, as I explained earlier, you should use both local and foreign feeds for your fish.
 It is best if you use foreign feeds from the beginning of the lives of your fish to the end but since this technique is too expensive you should use the method I explained at the beginning.

-There are few things you need to note when feeding your fish.
+There are a few things you need to note when feeding your fish.